'Orange Is the New Black' actor Brad William Henke dies at 56 - ExBulletin

 Henke opened a theater studio in Los Angeles in 2000 where he helped guide the careers of other actors.

-His outreach to people in his profession also included producing showcases, helping his students land agents, and lending his acting abilities to up-and-coming filmmakers including “Short Term 12” and “Willy’s Wonderland.” .
+His outreach to people in his profession also included producing showcases, helping his students attract agents, and lending his acting abilities to up-and-coming filmmakers including “Short Term 12” and “Willy’s Wonderland.” .

 An avid NFL and UFC fan, he was also a devoted family man who “frequently visited his mother, enjoyed taking his stepson to football games and gymnastics, and adored his dog, Ruby”, according to his agent.